sr02177-cloud/tpm-artifacts/docs/adr/ADR-001-argocd-github-app-auth.md

 - no manual rotation - short-lived tkens generated automatically
 - Fine grained, installation-scoped permissions
 - Aligns with Github's recommended approach for CI/CD integration
-- Github app can be installed once on all in scope repos by in-house github team.
+- Github app can be installed once on all in scope repos by in-house GitHub team.

 - **Cons:**
 - higher initial setup effort